Last Updated on

 - I sold 26 flips and bought 27 flips.
 I was really close to 30 but did not quite get there.
 I thought I would sell 30 flips with a few months to go, but delays on multiple projects set me back, which always seems to happen.

 - We sold 96 houses as a real estate team.
 I was not close to selling 200, but our average price increased quite a bit.
-I have thought about re-wording my goals to dollar volume instead of number of sales.
+I have thought about re-wording my goals to dollar volume instead of a number of sales.

 - I did publish two new books and hired multiple new people to help with the blog.
 Most of those people did not work out, but I have found a couple of great resources.